Motteo1/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 4. Create infinite loop with sleep that Ctrl-C can kill
 5. Script to kill file 4 in different terminal
 6. Script to kill file 4 in different terminal
+7. Upgrade file 4 to catch Ctrl-C SIGINT and display message instead .67 script to kill file 7 in different terminal and gets caught
+8. Script to pkill file 7 successfuly

 ### Environment
 * Language: Bash scripta